 Whistleblower disclosures can save lives as well as billions of taxpayer dollars.
 They play a critical role in keeping our government honest, efficient and accountable.
 Recognizing that whistleblowers root out waste, fraud and abuse, and protect public health and safety, federal laws strongly encourage employees to disclose wrongdoing.
-Federal laws also protect whistleblowers from retaliation. www.osc.gov.
+Federal laws also protect federal employees from retaliation.

 Where can I report wrongdoing?

-Current and former federal employees and applicants can confidentially report information to an OIG or OSC about any of the following types of wrongdoing:
+Current and former federal employees and applicants (henceforth “federal employees”) can report on any of the following types of wrongdoing: